lgmorand/workshop-aca/_entries/03-05 scaling.md

 In our case, the UI app has a min limit equals to 0, a max limit of 10, and no autoscaling rules.

-> During the preview, the max numbers of replicas per revision is 25 but the Azure Web Portal only allows to specify 10 at the moment.
-Use the CLI if you need more than 10 replicas.

 ![UI Default scaling](/media/lab2/scale/ui-default-scaling.png)

 Let's create a new revision with a new scaling rule.
 The revision should :